-The Department of Social and Health Services has developed a new set of results-based core metrics.* These metrics are a key component in the Department’s commitment to continuous quality improvement.
-They help bring our Strategic Framework for the Future to life, and support the priority areas of focus for the next biennium.
-The core metrics show our progress, as a department and as a state, in improving the following key human service impacts.
+The Department of Social and Health Services has developed a new set of core metrics.
+These metrics are a key component in the Department’s commitment to continuous quality improvement.
+The core metrics show our progress, as a department and as a state, in improving the following goal areas:

-- Increasing public trust through strong management practices that ensure quality and leverage all resources
+- Public Trust – Use of strong management practices that ensure quality and leverage all resources

-These measures hold the Department of Social and Health Services accountable for results, by showing our effectiveness in helping Department clients improve their health, economic stability and school success.
+These measures hold the Department of Social and Health Services accountable for results, by showing our effectiveness in helping Department clients improve their health, safety and quality of life.
 They also show our success in keeping the public safe and in using strong management practices.
 Go to Performance Measures.

 These measures are bigger than the Department of Social and Health Services – and bigger than government.
 They help guide us and our partners, by showing the collective results of broad partnership efforts to help all Washington residents improve their health, economic stability, safety and school success.
 Go to Population Measures.